The Ultimate Guide to Observing Jupiter

 Color filters are a great way to enhance subtle features in Jupiter's atmosphere for a more enjoyable observing experience.
 Filters can individually thread onto the end of eyepiece barrels or be stacked together to enjoy the benefits of multiple filters at once.
 (Please note that when you stack filters, light is diminished.
 Doing so is only advisable with telescopes with at least 8" of aperture.)
 Here are the most popular color filters for enhancing details on Jupiter:

-• #12 Deep Yellow Filter 74% Transmission - Penetrates and darkens atmospheric currents containing low-hue blue tones.
+• #12 Deep Yellow Filter 74% Transmission—Penetrates and darkens atmospheric currents containing low-hue blue tones.
 It enhances the orange and red features of the belts and zones.
-Useful for studies of the polar regions.
+It is useful for studies of the polar regions.

 • #25 Red Filter 14% Transmission - Useful for studying bluer festoons.